goabstract/Marketing-for-Engineers/README.md

 Articles, where you can find what topics, titles, collections, tags, categories and post length are popular for Medium readers:
 * [How to write Medium stories people will actually read](https://medium.freecodecamp.com/how-to-write-medium-stories-people-will-actually-read-92e58a27c8d8) by Quincy Larson.
+* Guide from Medium team on [making your publicatio](https://help.medium.com/hc/en-us/articles/115004681607-Create-publication)(basically, your blog) and nice tutorial [How to Make Your Publication Look Great](https://blog.medium.com/how-to-make-your-publication-look-great-9d788f0fcb2f) by Elizabeth Tobey.
 * [Medium’s Most Recommended Stories of 2016](https://medium.com/startup-grind/mediums-most-recommended-stories-of-2016-171efdd705c5) by Levent Aşkan.
 * [How to Win at Medium (advice on the title, text formatting & images)](https://blog.medium.com/how-to-win-at-medium-d662e11b0373) by Elizabeth Tobey.
 * [35 Actionable Tips to Grow Your Medium Blog](https://medium.com/swlh/35-actionable-tips-to-grow-your-medium-blog-4e4017b89905) (timing, some promotional tips) by Ali Mese.